-This analysis revealed a significant prevalence of recyclable materials among the incoming materials.
+This analysis confirmed a significant prevalence of recyclable materials among the incoming materials.
 In detail:

-- be traced back to wood and its derivatives and thermoplastic polymers, and therefore be entirely recyclable; - recyclable materials relating only to production is stable at 67%.
+- overall recyclable production and packaging incoming material reaches 78% on total.
+In particular, packaging can be traced back to wood and its derivatives and thermoplastic polymers, and therefore be entirely recyclable; - recyclable materials relating only to production increase from 64 to 69%, due to a larger use of recyclable componets